One of our Aims at Growing Old Grace-fully is to:

 After consultation and research, we developed this idea of a model for a Lay Chaplain /Pastoral Worker for Older People at parish level.
 We were successful in being granted some funding by The Ladies of the Grail to kick start and test this model of a Lay Chaplain for Older People in a few parishes in the Diocese of Leeds.

-Why do we wish to trial this idea?
+Why are we trialling this idea?

 Results from our survey of respondents from 53 parishes in our Diocese conducted in April 2018 indicated the felt need for a more structured approach to caring and support for older people.